ocaml/ocaml.org/data/planet-local-blogs/building-the-ocaml-gpt-library.md

 4 directories, 8 files
 ```
-Here, we can edit the `dune-project` file to specify some information about our project such as the Author's name, our package name, license, dependencies etc. Irronically, `dune-project` is `kebab-case`.
+Here, we can edit the `dune-project` file to specify some information about our project such as the Author's name, package name, license, dependencies etc. Ironically, `dune-project` is `kebab-case`.
 So a quick breakdown of the different directories:
 - The `bin` directory is where we can keep our executables and binaries.
 - The `lib` directory is where we can keep our library files and main code.